nju-websoft/SkeletonKBQA/README.md

 * [Freebase (latest version)](https://pan.baidu.com/s/1CCxljj_yH9S3Y4Zeh6epmw), for ComplexWebQuestions

 Note that download a [virtuoso server](http://vos.openlinksw.com/owiki/wiki/VOS) and load the above KBs.
-You do not need to download all KBs.
-You only need to load a specific KB which is correspond to your QA dataset.
 The [file](http://ws.nju.edu.cn/blog/2017/03/virtuoso%E5%AE%89%E8%A3%85%E5%92%8C%E5%AF%BC%E5%85%A5%E6%95%B0%E6%8D%AE/) is helpful, if you meet questions.
+In addition, you do not need to download all KBs.
+You only need to load a specific KB which is correspond to your KBQA dataset.

-## LC-QuAD 1.0 Resources
+## LC-QuAD 1.0
-* [LC-QuAD 1.0 dataset](https://pan.baidu.com/s/106vC73W9WKXyuuFcaoPIuQ): Skeleton Parsing models, Word-level scorer model. unzip and save in the root.
+* [Skeleton Parsing models](https://pan.baidu.com/s/106vC73W9WKXyuuFcaoPIuQ): unzip and save in the root.
-* [Lexicons of the corresponding KB (DBpedia 201604)](https://pan.baidu.com/s/1VfF7O0TDRCKiZxqxRpQ8fQ): Entity-related Lexicons and KB schema-related lexicons. unzip and save in the root.
+* [Lexicons of the corresponding KB (DBpedia 201604)](https://pan.baidu.com/s/1stBDoY6Xdz2d6TeBmq_DJA): Entity-related and KB schema-related lexicons. unzip and save in the root.

-## GraphQuestions Resources
+## GraphQuestions
-* [GraphQuestions dataset](https://pan.baidu.com/s/106vC73W9WKXyuuFcaoPIuQ): Skeleton Parsing models, Word-level scorer model. unzip and save in the root.
+* [Skeleton Parsing models](https://pan.baidu.com/s/106vC73W9WKXyuuFcaoPIuQ): unzip and save in the root.
-* [Lexicons of the corresponding KB (Freebase 2013)](https://pan.baidu.com/s/1VfF7O0TDRCKiZxqxRpQ8fQ): Entity-related Lexicons and KB schema-related lexicons. unzip and save in the root.
+* [Lexicons of the corresponding KB (Freebase 2013)](https://pan.baidu.com/s/1VfF7O0TDRCKiZxqxRpQ8fQ): Entity-related and KB schema-related lexicons. unzip and save in the root.

-## CWQ 1.1 Resources
+## ComplexWebQuestions 1.1
-* [CWQ 1.1 dataset](https://pan.baidu.com/s/1N_WBCmoQIvNCk_W4oFHeKA): skeleton parsing models, word-level scorer model, sentence-level scorer model. unzip and save in the root.
+* [Skeleton Parsing models](https://pan.baidu.com/s/1N_WBCmoQIvNCk_W4oFHeKA): unzip and save in the root.
-* [Lexicons of the corresponding KB (Freebase latest)](https://pan.baidu.com/s/146e7C4LCrNiQJp6urZU_ZQ): entity-related lexicons and KB schema-related lexicons. unzip and save in the root.
+* [Lexicons of the corresponding KB (Freebase latest)](https://pan.baidu.com/s/146e7C4LCrNiQJp6urZU_ZQ): entity-related and KB schema-related lexicons. unzip and save in the root.

 ## Run SkeletonKBQA